What types of jobs and employers are there in hospitality and travel?

 The most popular hospitality and travel employers for graduates

 - Thomas Cook.
-The travel agency employs 22,000 people worldwide and serves millions of customers each year.
+The travel agency employs nearly 22,000 people worldwide and serves millions of customers each year.
 It provides services online as well as operating hundreds of stores across the UK.

 - Center Parcs.
 The short-break holiday company runs five holiday villages in the UK.

 - TUI.
 TUI Group is a leisure and tourism group that owns hotels, cruise lines, airlines and tour operators, including the UK-based tour operator Thomson (this is also one of the most popular hospitality and travel employers for school leavers).

 - P&O offers a range of job opportunities both on shore and on board the ships it operates, in areas such as finance, marketing and technical maintenance.